SIRFozzieSEA/GunFunAppMVC/README.md

 ### Other Notes

 - **Backups** -- The backup feature allows you to backup when the application is running.
 Data will be exported as SQL dump, tab delimited files, images will be backed up in a .zip file, manuals will be backed up in a .zip file as well.
 Backing up the properties file will result in a single file.
 All backups are prefixed by the date, and will be written into the `[GUNFUN_APP_FOLDER]\_backup` folder.
 Also included in the `[GUNFUN_APP_FOLDER]\_data` folder is a .bat script that will copy the raw H2 data file... the database should **not be running** when this script is executed to make sure all data is copied.
+- **Carry Logs** -- In interest to keeping the carry logs up to date, you can create a desktop shortcut with `http://localhost:9002/log/carry_add?SHUTDOWN_AFTER=true` which will launch the carry log screen, update your entries and shut down the computer.

 ### 'To Do' List